benmcosker/es6-angular-flickr/README.md

-# an es6-angular adaption of a Flickr carousel using angularjs-webpack-seed (seed-webapp-1.0)
+# Flickr carousel using angularjs-webpack-seed (seed-webapp-1.0)
-Adaption of the AngularJS and Webpack Seed Project for The Greenhouse that retools a basic es5 Javascript app and moves it into ES6.
-For reference the
-Greenhouse project lives at:
+Adaption of the AngularJS and Webpack Seed Project for The Greenhouse Javascript app.
+For reference the Greenhouse project lives at: https://github.com/thegreenhouseio/angularjs-webpack-seed
-https://github.com/thegreenhouseio/angularjs-webpack-seed